MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 #### Option A: Soft delete users from the Disabled users view

 1. Permanently delete the user in Microsoft Entra ID.
 Go to [Permanently delete users in Microsoft Entra ID](#permanently-delete-users-in-microsoft-entra-id) earlier in this article.
+1. Go to the Power [Platform admin center](https://admin.powerplatform.microsoft.com).

-1. In the Power Platform admin center, select an environment.
+1. In the navigation pane, select **Environments**.
+1. Select a specific environment.
 1. Select **Settings** > **Users + permissions** > **Users**.

-1. In the top menu bar, select **Manage users in Dynamics 365**.
+1. In the command bar, select **Manage users in Dynamics 365**.
 1. From the drop-down menu, select **Disabled users**.
 1. Select a user from the list.
 1. On the User Form, choose the **Delete** button.

 The user still exists in the environment as disabled and continues to show in the Disabled Users list.
 To permanently delete from the environment, go to [Permanently delete users in Power Platform](#permanently-delete-users-in-power-platform) later in this article.

 #### Option B: View and soft delete disabled users who were permanently deleted from Microsoft Entra ID

+1. Go to the Power [Platform admin center](https://admin.powerplatform.microsoft.com).
-1. In the Power Platform admin center, select an environment.
+1. In the navigation pane, select **Environments**.
+1. Select a specific environment.
 1. Select **Settings** > **Users + permissions** > **Users**.

-1. From the top menu bar, select **Filter**.
+1. From the command bar, select **Filter**.

    :::image type="content" source="media/filteruser.png" alt-text="Select Filter from the top menu.":::

 1. From the drop-down menu, select **Users not in AAD but exist in the environment**.
 1. Select the disabled user you want to delete.
 1. On the User Form, select **Delete**.
 1. Select **Refresh list** to update the list and confirm deletion.

 > [!NOTE]